 The difficulties encountered in, 1) learning the truth from one who already knows it, then, 2) breaking free from an entrenched existing belief system is entertainingly depicted by Neo’s/ New man’s faltering trust in Morpheus / God dreams in The Matrix, but is in reality accomplished by placing trust in God’s Word.
 From day one, God has given humans the same message of salvation from sin and death.

 “To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
-Every one that is of the truth heareth [accepts and responds to, like our Nanny to the cries of my son – “I hear you, I hear you!] my voice.”
+Every one that is of the truth heareth my voice [accepts and responds to, like a Nanny to the cries of her charge – “I hear you, I hear you!” as she hustles to the toddler’s side].”
 (Jesus Christ quoted in John 18:37)

 As Job and other witnesses explain, being saved from evil, whether inflicted by others or present in our own inescapable impulses, means being restored to right -eous – ness: healthy physical, emotional, social, and spiritual functioning – in this world and the world to come.